Updated: Nov 6, 2020

 Research it: Make an informed decision based on finding out as much as you can.
 Talk to experts, google information, read articles.
 The more information you have the more informed you will be which will make decision making just a little bit easier!

-Come to a decision and stick to it: Feel confident that you are making the best choice available to you in this moment.
+Come to a decision and stick to it: Finally when you do make a decision feel confident that you are making the best choice available to you in this moment.
 Then start taking action steps to move forward.